Skip to main content

 Searching Opinions

-# Search only opinions
+# Search for opinions on a topic

-opinions = client.recall(
+response = client.recall(

 bank_id="my-bank",